top of page

 This is important to remember moving forward, so try another example before moving on, maybe from (10,29) to (4,11)(Verify that our slope is 3)

-That’s the main idea behind finding slope from a table, so our next lesson will be about how to find the slope between two points, and you’ll see how it ties into the lessons we've done so far in finding slope from graphs and tables.
+That’s the main idea behind how to find the slope of a line from a table, so our next lesson will be about how to find the slope between two points, and you’ll see how it ties into the lessons we've done so far in finding slope from graphs and tables.

 Good luck with your studies and have a great day!